Diminished Value Claim: North Carolina

 North Carolina Damage Disclosure

-Did you know that insurance companies routinely pay diminished value claims in North Carolina?
-An argument could be made that North Carolina, is one of the best states for recovering diminished value claim settlements!
+Did you know insurance companies routinely pay diminished value claims in North Carolina?
+An argument could be made that North Carolina is one of the best states for recovering diminished value claim settlements!

-North Carolina has some of the most stringent accident damage disclosure laws in the nation.
-These laws apply to both individual sellers as well as car dealerships, which contributes to diminished value claims in North Carolina.
+Additionally, North Carolina’s damage disclosure laws are some of the strictest in the nation.
+These laws apply to both individual sellers and car dealerships, which contributes to diminished value claims in North Carolina.

 It starts with the vehicle title itself.
 On the backside of a North Carolina motor vehicle title is a section that asks if your vehicle has ever been involved in a collision or other incident where the repair costs exceed 25% of fair market value.
 If the answer is yes, you must check that box alerting any potential buyer of your car’s accident history.
-Ouch, checking that box will present some serious challenges when you go to sell your car.
+Ouch.
+Checking that box presents a serious challenge when you try to sell your car.

-For example, if your car has a market value of $20,000, it only needs to suffer $5,000 of damage to be subject to the disclosure law.
-Disclosing your vehicle’s damage history will have a negative impact on its value since most buyers would choose a vehicle without an accident history over one that does.
-The accident history will scare off many potential buyers and those who do remain interested will demand a steep discount to assume the risk of purchasing a previously damaged vehicle.
+For example, if your car has a market value of $20,000, it only needs to suffer $5,000 in damage to be subject to the disclosure law.
+Disclosing your vehicle’s damage history will hurt its value since most buyers would choose a vehicle without an accident history.
+The accident history will scare off many potential buyers and those who remain interested will demand a steep discount to assume the risk of purchasing a previously damaged vehicle.

 North Carolina Diminished Value Law